Val Kilmer: 1990–1995: Stardom with The Doors and Batman

-After several delays, director Oliver Stone finally started production on the film The Doors, based on the story of the band of the same name.
-Kilmer spoke with Oliver Stone early on, concerned about what he might want to do with the story because Kilmer did not believe in or want to promote substance abuse.
-Kilmer saw Jim Morrison as having picked the wrong heroes, who had different issues, which were not part of the creativity or inspiration.
-Kilmer saw Morrison's story as one that could be told "a thousand different ways" and did not want to tell it by playing the role in the style of drugs, with which Oliver Stone agreed.
-Kilmer memorized the lyrics to all of lead singer Morrison's songs prior to his audition and sent a video of himself performing some Doors songs to director Stone.
-Stone was not impressed with the tape, but Paul A. Rothchild (the original producer of the Doors) said "I was shaken by it" and suggested they record Kilmer in the studio.
+After several delays, director Oliver Stone started production on the film The Doors, based on the story of the band of the same name.
+Kilmer spoke with Oliver Stone early in the project, concerned about the portrayal of Jim Morrison’s substance abuse.
+Kilmer saw Morrison as having picked the wrong heroes and embracing behaviors not conducive to creativity or inspiration.
+Kilmer saw Morrison's story as one that could be told "a thousand different ways" and did not want to tell it by playing the role of a habitual drug user; Stone agreed.
+Kilmer memorized the lyrics to all of Morrison's songs prior to his audition and sent a video of himself performing some Doors songs to Stone.
+Stone was not impressed with the tape, but Paul A. Rothchild (the original producer of the Doors) said, "I was shaken by it," and suggested they record Kilmer in the studio.
 After Kilmer was cast as Morrison, he prepared for the role by attending Doors tribute concerts and reading Morrison's poetry.

-He spent close to a year before production dressing in Morrison-like clothes and spent time at Morrison's old hangouts along the Sunset Strip.
+He spent close to a year before production dressing like Morrison and spent time at Morrison's old hangouts along the Sunset Strip.
 His portrayal of Morrison was praised and members of the Doors noted that Kilmer did such a convincing job that they had trouble distinguishing his voice from Morrison's.
 Paul Rothchild played Kilmer's version of "The End" for the band's guitarist, Robby Krieger, who told him, "I'm really glad they got 'The End'.
 We never got a recording of that live with Jim and now we've got it."
-However, Doors keyboardist Ray Manzarek was less than enthusiastic with how Morrison was portrayed in Stone's interpretation.
+However, Doors keyboardist Ray Manzarek was less than enthusiastic about Stone's interpretation of Morrison.